blat-blatnik/Pocket-Universe/README.md

 This project was inspired by [CodeParade](https://www.youtube.com/channel/UCrv269YwJzuZL3dH5PCgxUw)'s [Particle Life](https://youtu.be/Z_zmZ23grXE) simulation.
 In this simulation the world consists of a number of differently colored particles.
 These particles can can be attracted - or repelled - by particles of different colors.
 For example, _blue_ particles might be attracted to _red_ particles, while _red_ particles might be repelled by _green_ particles, etc. A major difference between Particle Life and the [Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) is that in Particle Life, the particles can occupy any position in space, not just integer grid positions.

-Each particle only attracts or repells other particles which are withing some _maximum radius_.
+Each particle only attracts or repells other particles that are within some _maximum radius_.
 If two particles come really really close together they will always start strongly repelling in order to avoid occupying the same space.
 There is also _friction_ in the system, meaning the particles lose a proportion of their velocity each second - because of this the particles tend to fall into mutually stable arrangements with other particles.

 If you want more details you should check out [the video](https://youtu.be/Z_zmZ23grXE) by [CodeParade](https://www.youtube.com/channel/UCrv269YwJzuZL3dH5PCgxUw).
 My goal with this project was to optimize this simulation so that it could run a very large number of particles.
 I did so by implementing Particle Life in compute shaders running massively in parallel on the GPU, rendered in real-time.